 A security deposit may also be held on your credit card (amount varies at the owner’s discretion).
 As long as there are no damages or overages, you’ll get your security deposit back seven days after you return the rental.

-Outdoorsy has to make money for connecting RV renters and owners, and they do it through service fees.
 Although membership is free, renters pay up to a 20% service fee for each rental.
+This includes things like the cleaning fee, delivery fee, add-on fees, and more.
 The minimum per-day rental fee is $10 for towable RVs, camper vans, and truck campers.
 For Class A, B, and C RVs, it’s $15.

 You can’t get out of service fees, but you want to make sure you don’t rack up any additional costs.
 You’ll be charged extra for returning an RV late, unreasonably dirty, or damaged.
 If the owner imposes a mileage restriction, you’ll have to pay for any extra miles you drive, as well.